Sensoji Temple

 [Tokyo] Sensoji Temple, one of Japan's most famous tourist destinations

-Sensoji Temple is a temple with one of the largest temple complexes in Tokyo, and has long been known as the "Kannon of Asakusa."
+Senso-ji Temple is one of the largest temple complexes in Tokyo, and has long been affectionately known as "Asakusa's Kannon."
 It

-is one of the oldest temples in Tokyo, and has been revered as a presence that watches over the development of the surrounding area throughout the ages.
+is one of the oldest temples in Tokyo and has been revered as a guardian presence watching over the development of the surrounding area throughout history.

-During the reign of Empress Suiko, a Kannon statue was discovered in a nearby river.
-After this statue was worshipped as the principal image, the temple began to flourish.
+During the reign of Empress Suiko, a statue of Kannon was discovered in a nearby river.
+After this statue became the principal image of worship, the temple prospered greatly.

-It was during the Edo period that Sensoji Temple grew into a large temple, and was highly revered by the common people of Edo.
+Senso-ji Temple grew into a grand temple complex during the Edo period and was deeply revered by the common people of Edo.

-At the same time, it was highly trusted by the Tokugawa shogunate, and established itself as a temple that symbolized the downtown area.
+At the same time, it enjoyed the strong trust of the Tokugawa shogunate, establishing its position as a symbolic temple of downtown Tokyo.

-Various festivals were held during the Edo period, and the Ground Cherry Market remains an event that continues to this day.
+While various festivals were held during the Edo period, the Chinese lantern plant market remains a tradition that continues to this day.

-Kaminarimon Gate, standing majestically on the south side, is one of the symbolic buildings of Sensoji Temple.
+Standing majestically on the south side, the Kaminarimon Gate is one of Senso-ji Temple's symbolic buildings.

-A huge lantern hangs in the center, and the building's unique aesthetic is also distinctive.
+A giant lantern hangs from its center, and the building's unique aesthetic is a distinctive feature.

-After being destroyed by fire at the end of the Edo period, Kaminarimon was not rebuilt for a long time, but was restored after the war and has returned to its magnificent state.
+After being destroyed by fire during the late Edo period, the Kaminarimon Gate remained unrebuilt for a long time, but it was restored after World War II, regaining its magnificent form.

-Once you pass through Kaminarimon Gate, you will see the long shopping street in front of the gate.
-This shopping street is called Nakamise and has been popular since ancient times.
-The
+Passing through Kaminarimon Gate, you'll see a long shopping street in front of the gate.
+This shopping street is called Nakamise and has been a beloved spot for centuries.

-current Nakamise was rebuilt after the Great Kanto Earthquake of 1923, and just like Kaminarimon Gate, it has a unique atmosphere.
-Nakamise has many stores selling traditional souvenirs, and is always bustling with tourists throughout the year.
+The current Nakamise was rebuilt after the Great Kanto Earthquake of 1923 and, like Kaminarimon Gate, has a unique atmosphere.
+Nakamise is home to many shops selling traditional souvenirs and is always bustling with tourists throughout the year.

-As you pass Nakamise, you will come across the large main hall, which was rebuilt after the war damage.
+As you pass through Nakamise Street, you'll see the large main hall, which was rebuilt after the war.

-The magnificent main hall boasts beautiful colors and curves of its tiled roof, and it contrasts beautifully with the surrounding five-story pagoda and Tokyo Skytree.
+The magnificent main hall boasts beautiful colors and curves on its tiled roof, and its contrast with the surrounding five-story pagoda and Tokyo Skytree is stunning.
 It

-gets very busy during the New Year's first shrine visit of the year, but it is also a popular tourist destination even on regular weekends.
+gets extremely crowded during the New Year's pilgrimage season, but it's also a popular tourist spot on regular weekends.

 INFORMATION